NEW DATES: 11 - 12 MAY 2021, VIRTUALLY

 It gives me great pleasure, on behalf of the Local Organising Committee, to invite you to POCT Africa Conference, the 3rd Annual Point of Care Testing Africa Conference, which will be held Virtually Online.

-The conference will be hosted by the South African Medical Research Council (SAMRC) / Cape Peninsula University of Technology (CPUT) / Cardiometabolic Health Research Unit (CHRU) and under the auspices of Africa Federation of Clinical Chemistry (AFCC), South African Association for Clinical Biochemistry (SAACB) and Point of Care Research Network (PCRN).
+The conference will be hosted by the South African Medical Research Council (SAMRC) / Cape Peninsula University of Technology (CPUT) / Cardiometabolic Health Research Unit (CHRU) and under the auspices of the International Federation of Clinical Chemistry (IFCC), Africa Federation of Clinical Chemistry (AFCC), South African Association for Clinical Biochemistry (SAACB) and Point of Care Research Network (PCRN).

 The market for point-of-care (POC) diagnostics is projected to surpass $38 billion by 2022, and rapid testing is changing the paradigm for clinical care across many disease areas.
 Technologies and platforms are being optimized for speed and reliability in a variety of settings, including bedside, resource-limited and pharmacy testing.